Regularized Fluctuating Lattice Boltzmann Model: PERFORMANCE

 The observed scaling is enabled by the thread-safe implementation of the algorithm, which prevents memory race conditions and allows for fully local, independent updates across all threads~\cite{montessori2023thread}.
 By reconstructing the post-collision distributions through Hermite projection, the code achieves efficient coalesced memory access and optimal data locality.
 The choice of a structure-of-arrays (SoA) memory layout further improves bandwidth utilization, supporting high throughput and scalability across modern GPU-based architectures.

-These results demonstrate that the code architecture is well suited for massively parallel simulations, achieving both high absolute performance and excellent scalability, which are essential for large-scale, fluctuation-resolving lattice Boltzmann studies in high-performance computing environments.
+These results demonstrate that the code architecture is well-suited for massively parallel simulations, achieving both high absolute performance and excellent scalability, which are essential for large-scale, fluctuation-resolving lattice Boltzmann studies in high-performance computing environments.